microsoft/r-server-campaign-optimization/contents.md

 The following is the directory structure for this template:

-- [**Data**](#copy-of-input-datasets)  This contains the copy of the simulated input data
+- [**Data**](#copy-of-input-datasets)  This contains the copy of the simulated input data with 100K unique customers.
-- [**R**](#model-development-in-r)  This contains the R codes to simulate the input datasets, create the analytical datasets, train the models, identify champion model and score the analytical/scorings dataset
+- [**R**](#model-development-in-r)  This contains the R code to simulate the input datasets, pre-process them, create the analytical datasets, train the models, identify the champion model and provide recommendations.
-- [**Resources**](#resources-for-the-solution-packet) This directory contains other resources for the solution packet
+- [**Resources**](#resources-for-the-solution-packet) This directory contains other resources for the solution package.
-- [**SQLR**](#operationalize-in-sql-2016) This contains the SQLR codes to simulate the input datasets, create the analytical datasets, train the models, identify champion model and score the analytical/scorings dataset.
-It also contains PowerShell scripts automate the entire process
+- [**SQLR**](#operationalize-in-sql-2016) This contains the T-SQL code to pre-process the datasets, train the models, identify the champion model and provide recommendations.
+It also contains a PowerShell script to automate the entire process, including loading the data into the database (not included in the T-SQL code).

 In this template with SQL Server R Services, two versions of the implementation:

 1. [**Model Development in R IDE**](#model-development-in-r)  .
 Run the R code in R IDE (e.g., RStudio, R Tools for Visual Studio).
 2. [**Operationalize in SQL**](#operationalize-in-sql-2016).
-Run the SQL code in SQL Server using SQLR scripts, automated with the use of a PowerShell script.
+Run the SQL code in SQL Server using SQLR scripts from SSMS or from the PowerShell script.

 ### Copy of Input Datasets